vodolaz095/telegramnotify/README.md

 telegram bot is not so straightforward.
 Also sending images, files, documents via bash script can be [complicated too](https://stackoverflow.com/questions/50414388/telegram-bot-cant-send-photo-from-disc-bash-script).
 That's why i have made this application, to make things easier.
+See `contrib/` directory for various usage example of this application.

 Install
 ==============================